AIA-Studio-IaaC-G06/PFHG/README.md

 In this repository you can find and download a folder to access directly from within Visual Studio Code, for example, or any other python interface, and build the Hops component for your own PFHD.AI.

 Make sure you have the best fit python to deal with Hops by now (3.8), and also pip installed in your computer.
+Find it https://www.python.org/downloads/release/python-3810/ and https://pypi.org/project/pip/.

-Before start, inside your Python interface, run this lines of code to install the libraries necessary
+Before start, inside your Python interface, run these lines of code in the terminal to install the libraries necessary:
 ###### pip3.8 install flask
+###### pip3.8 install ghhops_server
+###### pip3.8 install rhino3dm
+###### pip3.8 install numpy
+###### pip3.8 install tensorflow
+###### pip3.8 install pickle
+###### pip3.8 install joblib
+###### pip3.8 install os
-###### pip3.8 install flask
+###### pip3.8 install sys

 This folder contains 3 files:
+##### machinelearning.py
+In this file you have to call your own .h5 file and pickle files.
+Call it from your own computer with the path.
+Make sure you have everything connected, and press run.

 ##### hops.py

-##### machinelearning.py
+In this file is where you will connect the PFHG.AI to the Hops component.
+For that we create the inputs and outputs expected to exist inside Grasshopper.

 ##### Studio.gh
+This file you open in Grasshopper to

 For deeper development on the subject of this research, it is necessary that the dataset creation evolves in a direction of greater accuracy and clearer relationship, in order to enable the necessary feature correlation by the machine learning algorithm.